Fort Lauderdale

 The Legacy of Al Tucker

-A local legend who dreamed of a hotspot for tennis and black empowerment events.
+A local legend that dreamed of a hotspot for tennis and Black women empowerment events